Whoopie pie: History

-While considered a New England classic and a Pennsylvania Amish tradition, they are increasingly sold throughout the United States.
+While people consider the whoopie pie a New England classic and a Pennsylvania Amish tradition, vendors sell whoopie pies throughout the United States.

-The whoopie pie is the official state treat of Maine (not to be confused with the official state dessert, which is blueberry pie).
+Maine officially recognized the whoopie pie as its state treat in 2011 (not to be confused with the official state dessert, which is blueberry pie).

-Gob [the term indigenous to the Pittsburgh region] has been trademarked by the Dutch Maid Bakery in Johnstown.
-The owner, Tim Yost, bought the rights to the name and the process in 1980.
+In the Pittsburgh region, people refer to the dessert as "Gob."
+The Dutch Maid Bakery in Johnstown trademarked the term in 1980 when Tim Yost purchased the rights to the name and process.